Tape repair and recovery

 Tape baking

 In extreme cases we bake tapes over a prolonged period of time and at a constant temperature and humidity level.
-This helps release the bonds created by mould on the edges of the tape making it easier to clean.
+This process extracts excess moisture and helps release the bonds created by mould on the edges of the tape thus making it easier to clean.

-When mould or moisture gets in-between the layers of tape it can bond the layers together making a successful recovery more challenging.
+Mould or moisture in-between the layers of tape can bond the layers together making a successful recovery more challenging.

 Success rates

 We have a very high overall success rate with recovering and digitizing damaged tapes, this is very dependent on the extent of the damage.
-Thicker tape such as VHS has a very high success rate, while thinner tape such as DV and 8mm have a slightly lower success rate.
-We have successfully cleaned and recovered damaged tapes such as Betacam SP, 8mm video, DV, DVCPRO 25, VHS, SVHS, VHS C and Betamax.
+Thicker tape such as VHS, Betamax, DAT and audio tape has a very high success rate, whilst thinner tape such as DV and 8mm have a slightly lower success rate.
+We have successfully cleaned and recovered damaged tapes such as Betacam SP, 8mm video, DV, DVCPRO 25, VHS, SVHS, VHS C, Betamax, audio cassette and micro cassette.

 Read the DVCPRO Challenge post where we successfully recovered a batch of damaged DVCPRO tape with a near 100% recovery rate.